 Vegetarian Gyros with Grilled Vegetables

-Since becoming a vegetarian/pescatarian several years ago, I haven't missed or craved meat at all.
+Since becoming a vegetarian/pescatarian several years ago, I haven’t missed or craved meat at all.
 If I want a burger, there are a plethora of veggie burger options with just as much flavor and protein.
 There is one thing I have missed, however.
 Gyros.
 Every year at the local Greek festival I’m reminded of delicious Greek gyros.
 Maybe it’s my half-Greek heritage, but that soft flatbread with tangy cucumber yogurt sauce that runs down your hand is one of my favorite things ever.
-I realized recently that I don't have to miss gyros though - I can create a vegetarian gyro that is just as tasty as the original.
+I realized recently that I don’t have to miss gyros though – I can create a vegetarian gyro that is just as tasty as the original.
 And I did!
-It's so simple, that I'm not sure it's right to even call this a recipe.
+It’s so simple, that I’m not sure it’s right to even call this a recipe.
 These vegetarian or vegan gyros are so satisfying and totally cured my gyro craving.
 Next I’m going to have to try making a vegan tzatziki sauce.

-Thank you, Trader Joe's.
+Thank you, Trader Joe’s.
 You have made this dinner incredibly quick.
-I used the Middle Eastern Flatbread and tzatziki from Trader Joe's.
+I used the Middle Eastern Flatbread and tzatziki from Trader Joe’s.
 Just spread that tzatziki sauce (or hummus for a vegan option) on the flatbread and layer your grilled veggies on one half.
-I added a little more thinly sliced cucumber, some sliced tomato, avocado, and yellow onion to the mix too.
+I added a little more thinly sliced cucumber for crunch, some sliced tomato, avocado, and yellow or red onion to the mix too.
 To bump up the protein I added a sprinkling of chickpeas.
-Avocado is definitely not traditional, but that's my California avo-lover addition.
+Avocado is definitely not traditional, but that’s my California avocado-lover addition.

-- 1 package Middle Eastern flatbread (I used Trader Joe's)
+- 4 Middle Eastern flatbreads (I used Trader Joe's)

 - 1/2 cup tzitziki sauce or hummus for vegan